I received this question:

 Here is my reply:

-I have read Wheelock’s Latin dozen of times.
+I have read Wheelock’s Latin dozens of times.
 It is one of the books I heavily relied on while writing Visual Latin.

 Honestly, I had books like Wheelock’s in mind while writing Visual Latin.
 I wanted to create something a little less intimidating and a lot more user-friendly.
 Wheelock’s is intimidating.
 In fact, I have only ever seen it used in college.
 I am a bit surprised it is being handed to a 14-year-old girl.

 I still search for the best approach.
-Even Visual Latin is grammar based, though it is more geared towards children.
-It would likely be a much better fit for you daughter.
+Even Visual Latin is grammar based, though it is more geared toward children.
+It would likely be a much better fit for your daughter.

 Honestly, I have changed my mind drastically over the last few years.
 I once admonished students to study Latin, and then (perhaps later in high school) to study French, Spanish, or Italian.
 Now, I recommend the opposite.
 Study French, Spanish, or Italian when you are in school, then study Latin in high school.
 If you never get to Latin, you will at least speak French, Spanish, or Italian.

 If you are committed to Latin (not a bad thing), then I recommend Visual Latin.
 If you want something more challenging, I teach live online Latin classes over at my own site: www.dwanethomas.com.

 Please let me know if you need more help!